matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-time-tracker.md

 In the years since I’ve always had the kind of job that requires me to keep track of my time for flexible working hours.
 I’ve had to live with my previous mistakes, and have also had _far_ worse user experiences in systems from the usual big enterprise vendors.

 When you walk through an office and see the same spreadsheet on so many people’s screens, because they prefer to use _that_ over the system they’re otherwise forced to use, you know something has gone wrong.
-It’s that observation, and the desire to find a simple solution to the problem that has led me to create “[Mash Time Tracker](https://time-tracker.mashsoftware.com/)”.
+It’s that observation, and the desire to find a simple solution to the problem that has led me to create "[Mash Time Tracker](https://time-tracker.mashsoftware.com/)".

 ## Simple